Updated: May 2019

 Many people follow a low histamine diet, on-and-off, without really knowing if it is helping.
-A systematic trial will help you decide if the diet is helping.
-Here are a few things to keep in mind.
+A systematic trial will help you determine it is beneficial.

-- The low histamine diet should be the only change.
-For example, if you start a low histamine diet at the same time as new medications, and feel better, you would not know which change was responsible for the improvement.
+- The low histamine diet should be your only change.
+If you start a low histamine diet and new medications at the same time, and you feel better, you would not know which change was responsible for the improvement.

 - Eating a healthy diet is just as important as following the restriction.
 Consider booking an appointment with a registered dietitian to ensure you are eating nutritiously during your restricted diet trial.